-New US research confirms that kids who are the youngest in their class are more likely to receive an ADHD diagnosis and it’s a trend we see locally too.
+A US study confirms that kids who are the youngest in their class are more likely to receive an ADHD diagnosis and it’s a trend we see locally too.

 A US trend

 The rate of ADHD diagnosis has skyrocketed in the US.
-By 2016 5 percent of kids were being medicated for it.
+By 2016, five percent of kids were being medicated for it.

 A local trend

-Is this trend for the youngest in the class to be diagnosed with ADHD happening in Australia too?
-It seems the answer is YES.
+Is this tendency for the youngest in the class to be more likely to be diagnosed with ADHD happening in Australia too?
+It seems the answer is yes.

-In 2017 SBS reported Curtin University researchers looked at WA kids aged six-ten who were on ADHD medication back in 2013.
+In 2017 SBS reported Curtin University researchers looked at WA kids aged six to 10 who were on ADHD medication back in 2013.

 They found that those born in June – the last month of a recommended school year intake – were around twice as likely to have received ADHD medication than those born in the previous July.